scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 *Workload analysis* is the process of collecting and marshaling data to build a picture of how applications and users really interact with and utilize systems.
-Internally to NERSC,
-it is one part of a procurement strategy that also includes surveys of user and application requirements, emerging computer science research, developer or vendor roadmaps, and technology trends.
+It is one part of a procurement strategy that also includes surveys of user and application requirements, emerging computer science research, developer or vendor roadmaps, and technology trends.
 Understanding our workload helps us engage in an informed way with stakeholders like funding agencies, vendors, developers, users, standards bodies, and other high-performance computing (HPC) centers.
+In particular, workload analysis informs non-recurring engineering contracts where NERSC partners with external software developers to address gaps in system programming environments.
-Actively monitoring the workload enables us to identify suboptimal or potentially problematic user practices and address them through direct intervention, improving documentation, or simply making it easier for users to use software better.
+Actively monitoring the workload also enables us to identify suboptimal or potentially problematic user practices and address them through direct intervention, improving documentation, or simply making it easier for users to use software better.